-When I was younger, I never thought twice about running across an icy area and allowing my winter boots to slide me the rest of the way to my destination, but now I look for methods of avoiding icy pathways.
-I’ve even been known to wade into the deep, snowy sidelines of a perfectly smooth sidewalk to escape the treacherously glassy patches of ice that sometimes hide themselves beneath the fine powdery dusting of snow that grazes the cement.
+When I was younger, I never thought twice about running across an icy area and allowing my winter boots to slide me the rest of the way to my destination.
+But now I look for methods of avoiding icy pathways.
+I’ve even been known to wade into the deep, snowy sidelines of a perfectly smooth sidewalk to escape the treacherously glassy patches of ice.
+The ice patches sometimes hide themselves beneath the fine powdery dusting of snow that grazes the cement.

 There are a number of methods for getting rid of the ice that has accumulated on the surfaces that people tread.
 One can chop and pick away at it with a sidewalk scraper but this can take some time depending on the thickness of the ice.
 Waiting for the warm weather of spring is certainly an option but one that I haven’t had the luxury of experiencing during my working years.
 I guess I could move my family to warmer climates, but I like it here.